 Those who forget the lessons of the past are often condemned to repeat the same errors.
 Today, economic hope exceeds business reality.
 We assume that things will rebound simply because they always seemed to before.
 This, of course, wasn’t true in the 1930s and has now not been true for almost three decades in Japan.
 Looking ahead, a Japan-like outlook with sideways, volatile markets in risk assets, punctuated by sharp sell-offs and short-lived relief rallies may become the ‘norm’.
 With this in mind, even at today’s skinny yields, bonds look attractive.

-Markets now hang so disconcertingly on Ben Bernanke’s every word that the clumsily handled news that the Fed committee could decide to reduce its monthly QE bill at the “next few meetings” if the economy looked strong enough, was sufficient to send markets into brief apoplexy.
+Markets now hang so disconcertingly on Ben Bernanke’s every word that, last month, the clumsily handled news that the Fed committee could decide to reduce its monthly QE bill at the “next few meetings” if the economy looked strong enough, was sufficient to send markets into brief apoplexy.
 But there’s a world of difference between what the Fed will sensibly do, if and when the US economy is robust enough to stand on its own two feet, and what the current prognosis requires.
 Indeed, Bernanke is only too aware of the “significant headwinds” led by government austerity and disappointing news on unemployment.

 There’s also the clear (and familiar) risk that cheap money leads to asset-price bubbles – the recent strength of the US property market has disquieted many – but after Bernanke’s warning that a “premature tightening of monetary policy could lead interest rates to rise temporarily” and that this could subsequently derail any recovery, the risk of the US curtailing QE this year looks remote.

 For now, this is just as well, as our research clearly shows that the economic fundamentals stopped being the primary driver of global markets back in 2008.
 Since then, the central banks have carried the show.